Updated: April, 2023

 Sleeping on your stomach can be problematic because it puts your neck in an awkward position for prolonged periods.
 This position can cause your neck to twist, putting strain on the muscles, ligaments, and joints, leading to joint and muscle stiffness.

 It is recommended to sleep on your back or side to maintain proper spinal alignment and prevent neck pain.
-When you sleep on your back, your head, neck, and spine are should be in a neutral position, with the weight of your neck and head evenly distributed across your pillow.
-When you sleep on your side, it is essential to use a supportive pillow to keep your head and neck in alignment with your spine.
+When you sleep on your back, your head, neck, and spine should be in a neutral position, with the weight of your neck and head evenly distributed across your pillow.
+If you have back problems, or experience pain while sleeping on your back, consider placing a pillow under your knees.

 3. Invest in proper support